Skip to main content

 Master’s Final Project:

-• Individual or group project based on a real challenge in the wine sector.
+• Individual or group project based on a real challenge in the wine industry.

 • Guidance from specialized tutors throughout the process.

-• Final presentation before a panel of industry experts.
+• Final presentation to a panel of industry experts.

 Learning Journeys